-Mori Hosseini College of Hospitality and Culinary Management
+Mori Hosseini College of Hospitality & Culinary Management

 Daytona State College Hospitality and Culinary Management programs offer multi-level, multidisciplinary fields of study that build upon one another and combine theoretical concepts with hands-on, applied training.
 Our mission is to produce skilled graduates who can secure careers in the fast-paced, competitive business environment of the hospitality and culinary industries.

-- The demand for hospitality workers at all levels is expected to increase dramatically in this region.
-Hospitality is the number one industry in our region, pumping $3.6 billion annually into our local economy, according to the Volusia County Hotel /Motel Association.
-It generates more than 40,000 industry related jobs, with a payroll of more than $450 million.
+- Hospitality is the number one industry in our region, pumping $3.6 billion annually into our local economy, according to the Volusia County Hotel /Motel Association.

-- Hospitality and tourism will continue to be among the highest growth industries in our region, with forecasts of 36 percent growth over the next decade.
+- Hospitality and tourism is forecasted to grow 36 percent in the next decade.

-It’s a myth that most hospitality jobs are minimum wage jobs.
-To the contrary, the industry offers a diverse array of career tracks that can be rewarding both financially and personally.
-Your interests, skills and personality traits can help you choose from a variety of specialties such as food and beverage, marketing and sales, human resources, environmental services, front office, accounting and financial management, property management, facility management and more.
+Jobs in the hospitality and culinary industry offer a diverse array of career tracks that can be rewarding both financially and personally.
+Your interests, skills, and personality traits can help you choose from a variety of specialties such as:

-Each hotel, motel and restaurant is like a small community vying to attract business in a fiercely competitive tourism market.
 Customers have a choice of where to spend their money, so the service they receive from front-line workers and the quality experience provided by the organization overall are critical.
-The industry needs well-trained employees who are ready to go to work.
-Daytona State College is the leader in training hospitality workers in our region.